accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Key repeat

-Functionality which consists of printing (on the screen, in an input zone for example) a character several times as long as the corresponding key on the keyboard (visual or physical) is activated.
+Feature which consists of printing (on the screen, in an input zone for example) a character several times as long as the corresponding key on the keyboard (visual or physical) is activated.

 #### Keyboard shortcut